24/7 INJURY HELPLINE (479) 783-0036

 Immediate Actions After a No-Fault Car Accident in Arkansas image

 The moments after you suffer injuries in a car accident can feel confusing and emotional.
 When you know the accident was not your fault, you might feel angry about the other driver’s lack of attention.
 While this reaction is understandable, it is vital to keep a cool head.
-Letting your emotions get the best of you can be harmful if you choose to file an accident claim in the coming days or weeks.
+Letting your emotions take over can be harmful if you decide to file an accident claim soon.
+Now, what to do after an accident that is not your fault in Arkansas?

 Safety First